2-2-1-4/chex_micro_slaughter/README.md

 You are more than welcome to use any decohack or dehacked files in here as long as I am credited.
 I do recommend you wait till a full release is available as this is the very beginnings.

+You can check out some test maps for dehacked changes with more in depth explanations at https://youtube.com/playlist?list=PLdzCbZBPQtwYAngr1qqORAzIiaqO2QPyw&si=VGemP_4X2jqIBqY-

 Tools being used:
 - [Doomtools](https://github.com/MTrop/DoomTools)
 -- excellent suite of CLI based tools for doom that even comes with a gui